ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 ### Ldapsearch Output:

-- Our user `lynik-admin` is the `LDAP administrator`, although the password hash is not that useful since we already know the password.
+- From ldapsearch output we discovered our user `lynik-admin` is the `LDAP administrator`, although the password hash is not that useful since we already know the password.
 ```shell
 # lynik-admin, travel.htb
 dn: cn=lynik-admin,dc=travel,dc=htb